20 beautiful & unique places to visit in the North Island, New Zealand

 If you’re planning a trip around the North Island of New Zealand, these are the places and attractions I recommend.
 This is a list of my favourite destinations in the North Island, including must-sees and unique places to visit; I’ve tried to include a mix of hidden gems and more popular spots on this list.

 This isn’t an exhaustive list of North Island attractions, but a more curated look at what someone who loves food, culture, and the outdoors might enjoy.
+These are the highlights — the must-visit places that make the North Island so special.

 A heads up that this post contains affiliate links, which means I may make a small commission if you purchase something via those links, at no extra cost to you.
 Thanks for your support.

-1. See oceans collide at Cape Reinga/Te Rerenga Wairua, in the Far North
+See oceans collide at Cape Reinga/Te Rerenga Wairua, in the Far North

 If you like driving until you reach the end of the road, head to Cape Reinga.